 Social Anxiety Disorder

-Treatments for Anxiety
+Treatments For Anxiety

 Anxiety isn’t the same for everyone, and what you’re experiencing could be drastically different than what someone with an anxiety disorder is going through.
 A therapist will work with you to understand why you’re experiencing anxiety and determine the best course of treatment for you, specifically.

 Lifestyle Changes To Manage Anxiety

 Research shows that online therapy is effective for treating anxiety, too.
 One review showed that online CBT led to a 50% improvement in symptoms of generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder, and depression and significantly decreased the impact of stress.
-Ready to get started?
-Get in touch with a BetterHelp therapist to learn more.

 According to the Anxiety & Depression Association of America, phobias—extreme fear of specific objects or situations—are the most common, affecting 19 million people in the US each year.
 Social anxiety disorder (sometimes called social phobia) falls closely behind, affecting about 15 million adults in a given year, and generalized anxiety disorder comes in third, affecting about 6 million adults a year.